Go to the 2001 Space Odyssey shop

 With a budget of 28 million dollars, Blade Runner grossed only 32.9 million.
 Figuring in the 50-55% percent studio return figure mentioned above, Ridley Scott's sci-fi hallmark lost millions (approximately 9-12 million) on its first release.

 The film's lack of performance at the box office could be attributed to the film critic community's poor reviews and it was released the same month as the blockbusters E.T.
 The Extra Terrestrial and Star Trek: The Wrath of Kahn.
+A director's cut and a final cut were released in 1992 and 2007 respectively, however both were limited releases and their audience attendance was insignificant.

 The Mega Franchises

 It probably goes without saying that the most successful sci-fi franchises at the box office would be Star Wars and Star Trek.
 After three decades plus, the original Star Wars (A New Hope) is still in the top ten sci-fi film list regarding box office gross all time.
 When figuring in inflation, George Lucas' sci-fi adventure is currently ranked second (including all genres) with an adjusted gross of 1.4 billion dollars.
-Episodes one through six have accumulated an astounding 4.2 billion dollars (non-adjusted worldwide including multiple releases).

 The Star Trek franchise has been fairly popular throughout its 30 year run for the most part, but it wasn't as profitable - with almost twice the number of films (11) as the Star Wars franchise, its collective worldwide gross non-adusted was in the range of 1.6 to 2 billion dollars.
-The franchise experienced declining interest in later films such as Nemesis, which suffered a substantial loss at the box office.
-J.J.
-Abrams' 2009 release which focuses on the crew's beginnings, rejuvenated the Star Trek universe, bringing in an impressive gross of 385 million dollars.

 Where's the Love?